-Construction near Flora on Ross Barnett Reservoir requires Pearl River Valley Water Supply District permit approval with specific requirements for dock dimensions, setbacks, and materials.
+Construction near Flora on Ross Barnett Reservoir requires Pearl River Valley Water Supply District required approval with specific requirements for dock dimensions, setbacks, and materials.
 The reservoir's generally shallow character and managed water levels affect dock design throughout the area.

 Contact Shore Protect Team to schedule a free assessment.
-We evaluate site conditions, identify the right structure type, and handle permit applications for waterfront projects in this area.
+We evaluate site conditions, identify the right structure type, and handle all required coordination for waterfront projects in this area.

 Shore Protect Team offers marine building services in Flora, MS for residential and commercial waterfront properties on Ross Barnett Reservoir.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Flora, MS project is assessed for PRVWSD-managed water levels and freshwater conditions before work begins.